NadimGhaznavi/ai/pages/ai-snake-game.md

 # Codebase Architecture
 The `AISim.py` is the main front end to the AI Snake Game.
 It's the code that you need to execute in order to run a simulation.

 I have implemented a neural network architecture with three blocks; B1, B2, B3.
-By using the `--b1_nodes`, `--b1_layers`, `--b2_nodes` and so on, you can configure the number of nodes and layers in each block when you start the simulation.
-I also implemented `--b1_score`, `--b2_score` and `--b3_score` switches to insert a B1, B2 or B3 layer *on-the-fly* when a particular score is reached.
+By using the `--b1_nodes`, `--b1_layers`, `--b2_nodes` and so on, you can configure the number of nodes and layers in each block when you start the simulation.  i

-I have refactored and extended the code a *LOT* from the original version that I started with.
+After a lot of re-design and re-factoring of the code, I have settled on the following architecture for the AI Agent:

+* The initial neural network architecture is selected from the INI file settings or from the `--b1_nodes`, `--b1_layers`, `--b2_nodes` ... etc. I refer to this as the *L10 neural network* or just *L10*.
+* The *L10* level also includes a *ReplayMemory*, *Trainer* and *Epsilon Greedy* instances.
+* This *L10* component handles Snake Game scores up to 10.
+When the AI achieves a score between 11 and 20 a new component, *L20* is created with it's own *ReplayMemory*, *Trainer* and *Epsilon Greedy* instances.
+The neural network architecture is the same as the *L10* component with respect to node numbers, layers, dropout layers etc.
+* When the AI achieves a score of 20 a *L30* component is created... and so on, indefinitely.
+* When a new *L* component is created, the weights and biases from the lower layer are copied in so it has the experience and the training from the lower neural network.
+After that, it operates independently.
+* I disable the *Epsilon Greedy* instance by default and use my own *NuAlgo* instead
+* Like the *Epsilon Greedy* object, the *NuAlgo* object inserts random moves into the game as part of the AI's *exploration/exploitation* training process.
+But unlike the Epsilon Greedy, the NuAlgo is dynamic: It injects random moves based on the AI's (poor) performance.

 Here's a breakdown of the files and directories and what they are.

 ## AIAgent.py
 This file houses the *AI Agent* or the AI player.